xames3/smart/docs/source/explained/docker/index.rst

     :linkedin: https://linkedin.com/in/xames3
     :timestamp: 30 August, 2025

-.. rst-class:: lead

-    Look ma... it works on my machine!

 This is my story from September 2020, roughly five years ago as of writing this article.
 It is amidst the pandemic while I was switching jobs.
 I knew I would get a new machine from my next employer, but I had no idea when.

 The pandemic was still at its peak, and I had to make the most of what I had.
 With how things were going, I knew I wouldn't get a new machine anytime soon, so I had to improvise and make my work machine last me a while longer.

 As some of you know, I love writing code.
 It's what I do for the most part, and during lockdown, I wrote a lot!
 I tried to keep myself busy with work and other side projects, and while doing that, I got my machine messy really quick.
 I had multiple versions of Python, Rust, various dependencies, configs, tools, and frameworks that I won't be using after my *"experimentation"* phase.

 I knew `Docker`_ was a thing, but I never really got around to using it.
 I personally thought it was too much of a hassle to set up until I had no other option.
 So, I decided to give it a try.

-And here we are today...
+.. rubric:: And here I'm today, talking about Docker.
+.. rubric:: Think of this as the start of a journey we can take together.
+    :class: subtitle-text

 In this first chapter, I want to walk you through my initial experience into this whole containerisation business and explain the basic ideas that finally made sense to me.
 In future articles, I'll dive into the practical side of things like how to write a Dockerfile, manage containers, and use it in your own projects.

-Think of this as the start of a journey we can take together.

 .. _but-what-is-docker: